 - Take the heat.
 Added-acid cheeses are heated to high temperatures, and that heat is key to the process.
 It’s also key to the flavor: The warmer your milk, the less acid it needs to separate.
 So if you’re having problems getting your cheese to set, check the temperature before you start pouring in more lemon juice or vinegar.

 - Take it slow.
 Time is as important as temperature when making cheese.
 The faster you heat milk, the grainer the texture of your final product—that goes for yogurt and sour cream too.
-So don’t be too impatient and turn up the dial on your stove.
+So don’t be impatient and turn up the dial on your stove.
 This is especially important when you start working with low-temperature cheeses and run the risk of overheating the milk.

 - Soft, dry, or dense.
 As with yogurt, draining your cheese can produce a range of effects and even what appears to be an entirely different product.
-If I want to spread Lemon Cheese, such as on sourdough toast with marmalade, I might only drain it for 15 minutes.
+If I want to spread Lemon Cheese on sourdough toast with marmalade, I might only drain it for 15 minutes.
 If I plan to sprinkle it on a pizza or salad, I’ll drain it far longer, perhaps even overnight.
 If I want to cook the cheese, I can press it until it forms a dense block similar in texture to extra-firm tofu.

 The Science of Milk

 The more I make cheese and other dairy products, the more amazed I am by the intricacies in milk.
 With cheesemaking, as with breadmaking, a seemingly endless array of flavors, textures, and uses can be created from just a few basic ingredients.
 Of course, this means that missing a temperature point, substituting an ingredient, or forgetting a step can give you an unexpected product.
 If you’ve every whipped cream, you’ll know what I’m talking about: it doesn’t take much to transform cream from liquid to perfectly whipped peaks to overwhipped butter.